LƦ | Ʀamblings

 We started with the negation of the statement about injectivity and we confirmed that the negation is true, therefore we accept statement \((1)\) as true.
 Looking at the graph of the power function (power of 2) we see that \(f(a)=f(b)\) when \(b = -a\).

 Indeed, this applies to the power of two function \(f(x)=x^2\).
-However, when quadratics are rearranged in the completed square form \(r(x+d)^2-s\) we see that they are scaling and translations of the function \(f(x)=x^2\), sot he proof can be extended to quadratics.
+However, when quadratics are rearranged in the completed square form \(r(x+d)^2-s\) we see that they are scaled and translated forms of the function \(f(x)=x^2\), so the proof can be extended to quadratics, too.